Published on January 26, 2021 What Software Development Trends Should We Expect in 2021?

 Tech innovations tie together convenience and necessity.
 For example, geolocation apps are great for helping us find our way in unfamiliar territory.
 But, they also keep us safer by allowing us to find lost pets or people and track important shipments like groceries, medications, and essential equipment.

-As a developer, knowing the trajectory of tech innovations allows us to create software that meets the changing needs of society.
+As an IoT developer, knowing the trajectory of tech innovations allows us to create software that meets the changing needs of society.
 They keep businesses viable in the worst of times and make daily life a little easier for the rest of us no matter what’s happening in the outside world.

 If you want to remain viable as a developer, it’s important to distinguish between a passing fancy and an industry-changing trend.
 To that end, here are the advances to keep track of us as we move forward into 2021.